Dibya-Mishra/Covid-Report-of-Odisha-/README.md

 # Covid-Report-of-Odisha-
-This repository contains a dashboard having a visual representation of Covid situtaion in Odisha
+This repository contains the database of Covid situtaion in Odisha.
+I used mysql to create a database.